-Alex Sieber, ""Youth Bulge" or the question of whether young people jeopardize peace," Youth & Peacebiliding, Swiss Peace A Propos, No. 160, 2019.
+Alex Sieber, "Youth Bulge' or the question of whether young people jeopardize peace," Youth & Peacebuilding, Swiss Peace, à propos: The KOFF Peacebuilding Magazine, No. 160, April 2019.

 Medina Haeri and Nadine Puechguirbal, "From helplessness to agency: examining the plurality of women's experiences in armed conflict," International Review of the Red Cross, Vol. 92, Issue 877, March 2010, p.
 104.